-We’ve open sourced our Connected Spaces Platform: Anyone can contribute.
-Everyone can benefit.
+We’ve open sourced our Connected Spaces Platform: anyone can contribute, everyone can benefit.

 At Magnopus, our mission has always been to bridge the gap between our divided worlds and merge physical and digital to create extraordinary experiences.
 Today, we’re announcing a big milestone in our journey: we’ve open sourced our Connected Spaces Platform (CSP).
 Our hope is that other people on a journey similar to us can benefit from the work we’ve done to facilitate the interoperability of experiences connected across physical and digital spaces.